lritter/lritter.io/weblog/pages/previously.md

 - _Born a Crime: Stories from a South African Childhood_ by Trevor Noah

+  You have to listen to the audiobook.

-- _The Underground Railroad (Television Tie-in): A Novel_ by Colson Whitehead
+- _The Underground Railroad: A Novel_ by Colson Whitehead

 ### December, 2019